billsix/programmingFromTheGroundUp/docs/source/gdpapp.rst

    (gdb)

-This tells you that the program was interrupted by the SIGINT signal (from your control-c), and was within the section labelled ``start_loop``, and was executing on line 34 when it stopped.
+This tells you that the program was interrupted by the SIGINT signal (from your control-c), and was within the section labeled ``start_loop``, and was executing on line 34 when it stopped.
 It gives you the code that it is about to execute.
 Depending on exactly when you hit control-c, it may have stopped on a different line or a different